thisstillwill/IW-Fall-2020/README.md

 ## Contents

-* `marching-cubes` - Directory containing all Unity project assets
+* `marching-cubes/` - Directory containing all Unity project assets
-* `IWreport` - Directory containing files for the final written report (requires Pygments to be installed)
+* `IWreport/` - Directory containing files for the final written report (requires Pygments to be installed)

 ## Usage

-* To build the demo yourself, open `marching-cubes` in Unity
+* To build the demo yourself, open `marching-cubes/` in Unity
-* To compile the report, use the included makefile in `IWreport`
+* To read the report, use the included makefile in `IWreport/` or download it [here](https://github.com/disstillwill/IW-Fall-2020/blob/master/IWreport/written_final_report.pdf)

 ## Builds